New Jersey Lottery: Fast Play

+Multi-jurisdictional games

 Mega Millions

 On September 6, 1996, six lotteries began a multi-jurisdictional game, then known as The Big Game.
 In May 1999, the New Jersey Lottery became its first additional member.
 The game became known as The Big Game Mega Millions in May 2002; a short time later, The Big Game was dropped from the name.
 Mega Millions' starting jackpots is $15 million; a cash option is available.

 On January 31, 2010, many MUSL members (until then offering only Powerball) joined Mega Millions; likewise, most Mega Millions members added Powerball; New Jersey offered both games as of the cross-sell expansion date.

 The Megaplier option, initially available only in Texas, became available to Mega Millions players in New Jersey during January 2011, the deadline for the then 43 Mega Millions members to offer the Megaplier.

 Mega Millions currently is played in 44 states, the District of Columbia, and the U.S. Virgin Islands.
 Mega Millions is drawn live, usually from Atlanta.

 The largest prize won on a ticket sold in New Jersey was for the March 26, 2024, Mega Millions drawing.
 The annuity value of the ticket was approximately $1.128 billion (that was the first time ever that someone in New Jersey won a jackpot of $1 billion or more in the Mega Millions game).
 The ticket was sold in Neptune Township.

+Millionaire for Life

+On February 22, 2026, New Jersey joined 31 other lottery jurisdictions in launching Millionaire for Life, a multi-state daily draw game that replaced Cash4Life.
+Tickets cost $5 per play, with players selecting five numbers from 1 to 58 and one Millionaire Ball number from 1 to 5.
+Drawings are held nightly at 11:15 p.m.
+Eastern Time.
+The top prize is $1 million per year for life (or an $18 million cash option), while the second prize is $100,000 per year for life (or a $2.2 million cash option).